openai/coinrun/README.md

 python -m coinrun.enjoy --train-eval --restore-id myrun -num-eval N -rep K
 ```

 Evaluate an agent's final test performance on PxNxK distinct levels.
 All evaluation levels are uniformly sampled from the set of all high difficulty levels.
-Although we don't explictly enforce that the test set avoid training levels, the probability of collisions is negligible.
+Although we don't explicitly enforce that the test set avoid training levels, the probability of collisions is negligible.

 ```
 mpiexec -np P python -m coinrun.enjoy --test-eval --restore-id myrun -num-eval N -rep K
 ```

-Run simulateous training and testing using MPI.
+Run simultaneous training and testing using MPI.
 Half the workers will train and half will test.

 ```
 mpiexec -np 8 python -m coinrun.train_agent --run-id myrun --test